AllGen Is Growing! Click Here To Learn More.

 If the new 401(k) account qualifies, it may be possible to roll the funds over from the old employer’s 401(k) into the new employer’s 401(k).
 You would have to confirm with your human resource department or refer to the “plan documents” to see if the plan allows rollovers into it.

-There are typically investment advantages to rolling over the funds from your old 401(k) into an IRA as 401(k) plans are usually limited to a certain set of options while IRAs may have unlimited choices.
+There are typically investment disadvantages to rolling over the funds from your old 401(k) into an IRA as 401(k) plans are usually limited to a certain set of options while IRAs may have unlimited choices.
 So, it’s more common to roll over into an IRA instead of to the new 401(k).
 The new employer contributions won’t affect any pre-existing funds transferred into the account, so many people elect an IRA instead for more control over their investment options with that account.
 Be sure to discuss your options with your financial advisor before making any decisions.

 Traditional IRA vs. Roth IRA